bitcores/nesmon/README.md

 **Important**

 The location of the ECHO subroutine in memory has changed.
-In the 25-01-06 builds it was at 8318 (18 83), now it is at 8352 (52 83).
+In the 25-01-07 build it was at 8352 (52 83), now it is at 835E (5E 83).
 The location in memory may change again so always check and only use the example code with the most recent builds.
 ```
-0: A9 b 0 b AA b 20 b 52 b 83 b E8 b 8A (RET)
+0: A9 b 0 b AA b 20 b 5E b 83 b E8 b 8A (RET)
 8: 4C b 2 b 0 (RET)
 0 (RET)
 R (RET)